Angkor Wat, Phnom Kulen, Beng Melea, Koh Ker, Preah Vihear in comfort with a private car, driver and guide. It's the ultimate Angkor Wat experience.

 Day Two: Avoid the Buses

 Before we take you to see two temples that the bus tourists have not found yet, you have a couple of options.
 First, the Angkor Museum, which is an oddity since everything on display is, well, fake.
 Since Angkor is a UNESCO World Herritage site, nothing can be moved, so the artifacts on display are replicas.
 They have quite a good film that will give you some of the history of Angkor.
 An equally unusual option is the Angkor Panorama Museum, which is the product of a humungous art studio in North Korea.
-Hundreds of artists painted spectacular painted tableaus of life during the heyday of the Khmer Empire, including scenes of battles, village life, and the construction of Angkor's major monuments.
+Hundreds of artists painted spectacular tableaus of life during the heyday of the Khmer Empire, including scenes of battles, village life, and the construction of Angkor's major monuments.
 Since these are options, admission cost is not included, but may be worth the bragging rights.
+Both of these venues are optional and admission is not included.
+If you want to skip them we have plenty to keep you busy.

 Next, you head to Banteay Thom Temple, which is obscure, somewhat isolated and difficult to find.
 Because it is overgrown with vegetation it will immediately remind you of the kind of place where India Jones might hunt for treasure.
 You won't find any since the place was picked clean long ago, but having such an unusual monument all to yourself will be pretty special.